llliphys/Nanopore-ML-Optical/README.md

 # 👨‍🔬 Use Case
 This pipeline is designed for:
-- Computational materials science
+- Computational materials science and biophysics
-- Nanopore-based biosensing
+- Nanopore-based optical biosensing
 - Optical spectroscopy prediction
 - Machine learning-assisted DFT simulations
-- High-throughput materials screening